yongcongwang/blog/source/_posts/2020-06-01-How-To-Use-VIM-As-An-IDE-Without-Plugins.md

 ```

 #### Repeating A Command
-The `.` may be the most simple yet powerful commands in vim.
+The `.` may be the most simple yet powerful commands in Vim.
 It repeats the last change.
 For instance, suppose you are editing an HTML file and want to delete all the <B> tags:
 ```
                               To <B>generate</B> a table of <B>contents
         f<   find first <     --->